jspass/JSPass/README.md

 We never post releases, instead the source code is our release.

 Download the source code as a .zip file, then extract it anywhere.
 Alternatively, if you have git, you can type `git clone https://github.com/jspass/JSPass.git` to download the source code of JSPass.

+# Usage
+cd into JSPass and type ``node jspass.js`` to launch JSPass.

+- First, it should prompt you to enter the amount of characters you want your password(s) to have.
+Enter any number from 1-1000.
+- Second, it should prompt you to enter the amount of passwords you want to generate.
+Enter any number from 1-100.